bitty7/moe-trading-system/docs/SYSTEM_OVERVIEW.md

-# 🧠 System Overview
+# 🧠 System Overview (Research-Focused)

-This is a fully local **LLM-driven financial trading system** built using a **Mixture-of-Experts (MoE)** architecture.
-The system is designed to simulate real-world daily trading decisions by leveraging four **parallel LLM-based experts**, each specializing in a different financial data modality.
+This project is a minimal-yet-complete **Mixture-of-Experts (MoE)** backtesting system intended for comparative research.
+The current baseline uses **local LLM-based experts** (via Ollama).
+Later, we will introduce **pre-trained, non-LLM expert implementations** that follow the same interfaces to enable apples-to-apples comparisons.

 ---

 ## ⚙️ Daily Workflow (Backtesting Mode)

-> **Note:** This system is primarily intended for **backtesting** over historical data, not for live daily inference.
-Since the available data is historical and not updated daily, users should specify a fixed historical start date (e.g., `2008-01-01`) and run the system over the available data range for testing and evaluation purposes.
+> **Note:** This system is intended for **backtesting** over historical data, not live daily inference.
+Use a fixed historical start date (e.g., `2008-01-01`) and run across the available range for evaluation.

 Each day (in the backtest loop), for every stock ticker, the system:
 1. Loads the latest available data from multiple modalities (as of the current backtest date)
-2. Passes each modality to its corresponding **LLM-powered expert** using **Ollama**
+2. Passes each modality to its corresponding expert implementation (LLM baseline today; pre-trained variants later)
 3. Aggregates all expert outputs using a simple or learned weighting mechanism
 4. Produces a final trading decision: **Buy**, **Hold**, or **Sell**

 ---

-## 🧠 LLM-Based Expert Modules
+## 🧠 Expert Modules

-All experts use **local LLMs via Ollama**, which may later be replaced with remote APIs (e.g., DeepSeek, Groq, TogetherAI, etc.).
-For now, the system is designed to work **offline**, ensuring privacy and low latency.
+Baseline experts use **local LLMs via Ollama**.
+Future variants may use pre-trained, non-LLM models.
+Both must output the same schema for fair comparison.
+The system runs fully **offline** in the baseline.

 | Expert Name                  | Input Type                             | LLM Role |
 |-----------------------------|-----------------------------------------|----------|